 How do I avoid receiving task alerts for tasks I'm not interested in?

-The first step is to check the task alert keywords you’ve added.
+The next step is to check the task alert keywords you’ve added.
 If a version of each keyword is in either the title or description, a task alert will be sent.

 This might mean you'll receive alerts that seem irrelevant to the tasks you usually do.
 The notifications you receive only contains the task title, so it's not always obvious why a task alert is sent by looking at the title alone.

-If you’re finding yourself being notified of tasks you don’t want to complete, we suggest considering more specific task alert keywords.
+If you’re finding yourself being notified of tasks you don’t want to complete, we suggest considering more specific task alert keywords and optimising your settings using the tips in the above section.